turbot/guardrails-docs/docs/guides/azure/import/index.md

 ## Create Client Secret

+2. Navigate to [Microsoft Entra ID > App Registrations](https://portal.azure.com/#view/Microsoft_AAD_IAM/ActiveDirectoryMenuBlade/~/RegisteredApps) and select your Guardrails app registration.
-1. Go to the "Certificats and Secrets" sidebar item.
+1. Go to the "Certificates & secrets" sidebar item.
 2. Click on the "Client Secrets" tab
 3. Click "+ New client secret".
 Provide a description and expiration period that matches organizational policy.
 4. Save the Client Secret Value for later use.
 The Secret ID is not used by Guardrails.